jagenjo/litescene.js/guides/programming_components.md

 # Programming new components

 LiteScene is a component based engine.
+To know more about Components read the [components guide](components.md).

 That means that any action performed by the system, like rendering on the screen, adding lights, applying postprocessing effects, or executing scripts, comes from one of the many components.